ualbertalib/Hydranorth2/README.md

    $ rake db:migrate
    ```

-You may also want to run the Fedora and Solr servers in one window with:
+You can run the Fedora and Solr servers in one window with:

    ```sh
    $ rake hydra:test_server